-Finally, if you’re nearing your goal, such as retirement, choosing bond investments is a better choice since your risk tolerance decreases the closer you get to your goal’s timeline.
+Finally, if you’re nearing your goal, such as retirement, choosing bond investments is better since your risk tolerance decreases the closer you get to your goal’s timeline.

 On average, government bonds give a 5 – 6% rate of return.
-Compare that to the stock market’s average 10% return over 10 years and bonds don’t seem like the best investment, but they can offset the riskiness stocks pose.
+Compare that to the stock market’s average 10% return over ten years, and bonds don’t seem like the best investment, but they can offset the riskiness stocks pose.